sannae/the-notebook/docs/dev/git.md

 > Just moves the branch to the new commit git reset --soft 23b40d196e0a4b81637b255c945feab0084f5f88

+### git clean

+> Show the untracked files that would be removed, without removing them git clean -n

+> Deletes all the untracked files, but not the directories git clean -f

+> Deletes a specific untracked file git clean -f untracked_file.md

+> Deletes also all the untracked directories git clean -f -d

+> Deletes also all the ignored files, i.e. the ones added to .gitignore git clean -f -x

 ### git log

 > Commit history in reversed chronological order